Master The Game Of Hiring With Nathan Hirsch is one of the more popular podcast episodes that FreeeUp CEO Nathan Hirsch has been on.

 If anything comes up where I’d feel like FreeeUp or Portlight won’t be that No. 1 priority, then that’s a huge red flag right there.
 That might be the biggest one.
 The next thing is communication.
 If I have someone who’s showing up for interviews late for who can’t figure out what time zone matches mine.
 If I’m like, “Hey, be on at 10:00 Eastern time,” and they ping me at 9:00 being like, “Hey, I’m ready to go,” to me, that’s a red flag.

-Stuff, obviously, like grammar and spelling, although I can’t spell very well and my grammar isn’t great, I need people on my team that can complement me, that can do things that I can’t to at a higher level, so to me, that does matter.
+Stuff, obviously, like grammar and spelling, although I can’t spell very well and my grammar isn’t great, I need people that can complement me, that can do things that I can’t to at a higher level, so to me, that does matter.
 Yeah, those are probably the biggest two.
 I’m sure there are a lot when we’ll dive down.
 Do you have any red flags that you’ve used in the past year?